 Activated carbon works by “adsorption,” which is the process by which a solid retains a gas or liquid by holding it to the surface, as opposed to soaking it up entirely by the more common absorption.
 While activated carbon often appears as an unremarkable black powder, it actually has a staggering surface area thanks to its microporosity – that is, it’s full of microscopic holes.

 Gasses and liquids may pass through the carbon, but along the way, the carbon is binding and retaining many stray compounds, including those that cause odors.
 The water filter in your fridge uses activated carbon to clean your water much the same way.

 This black powder is already used in some hunting gear to trap the wearer’s scent from escaping, and it can be used to clean laundry much the same way baking soda can.
 Toss some carbon in a plastic bag to absorb the scent without getting the clothes wet, or soak clothes in a mixture with water.
 Be advised, this stuff can look like black dye before it all washes away.
 Try to contain it in a sink or tub.

 Fresh Air and Sunshine

 The solution, then, is to dry the cloth at a lower temperature.
-Most dryers offer this option, but the best option is still to hang the clothes outside.
-The comparatively low heat will prevent any odorous molecules from bonding to the fabric, at least allowing you to wash it again for improved results, and the outdoor air will blow other naturally occurring scents through the fabric to help mask the smoke.
+Most dryers offer this option, but the best choice is still to hang the clothes outside.
+The comparatively low heat will prevent any odorous molecules from bonding to the fabric, at least allowing you to wash it again for improved results.

 How do you manage cannabis smoke odor on your clothes?
 Share your tips in the comments!